Kissa Kursi Ka

+I&B Minister VC Shukla (censor board was under his ministry) instructions were given to office bearers to be absent from censor board, but two Clarks of the office refused to hand over the master prints submitted in censor board and were punished by transfer, one of them named as Sh.
+Kanwar Chand.

 Plot

 The plot revolved around a corrupt and evil politician Gangaram or Gangu, played by Manohar Singh, trying to woo personified public, depicted as mute and helpless looking (Shabana Azmi.)
 The movie is a humorous comment over the system and the selfishness of the politicians regarded as a motion picture version of the cartoonist columns that are the most brutal taunt over the politics.